 The inability for me to dock the stylus in the phone, charge it, or carry it around with me though did highlight how essential that extra spend will be if you genuinely want to make use of this feature.

 Samsung's really got this stylus functionality on-lock, though, and in truth no other maker offers anything like it.
 And with the flagship S series now offering the both the Note's historic strengths, in a very large screen and stylus functionality, it really does seem like the bell is tolling for it.

 Overall, I welcome the addition of stylus functionality to the S range, but I can't help shake the feeling that it isn't particularly well or cleverly implemented right now.

 It is impossible for me not to recommend the Samsung Galaxy S21 Ultra.
 It's a hyper-premium handset that delivers across the board, from internal hardware to camera system, screen space and fidelity to battery life, and onto advanced features like reverse wireless charging and the laptop-aping DeX Mode.

-Yes, the phone remains despite a price cut very expensive, but I honestly don't know what to say to that other than to shrug.
-This is a phone that has more powerful specs and performance than many laptops, and will easily see its owner not just a year or two, but in my mind going on half a decade.
-And when you take that into consideration, suddenly its high price is easier to swallow.
+Yes, the phone remains very expensive, despite a price cut over time, but I honestly don't know what to say to that other than to shrug.
+This is a phone that has more powerful specs and performance than many laptops, and will easily see its owner not just a year or two, but in my mind going on half a decade (ignore screen scratches and the desire for the latest and greatest tech, of course).